xrdocs/tdm2ip/_pages/home.md

   - image_path: Network Modernization.jpg
     alt: "fully responsive"
     title: "A look into Business Benefits of Network Modernisation"
     excerpt: 'Legacy networks have served well for operators in the past.
 But now they are facing challenges due to increased OPeEX.
-Explore how modernizing the transport network can benefit the operators'
+Explore how modernizing the transport network can benefit the operators.'
     url: "/blogs/network-modernization/"
     btn_label: "Read Article"
     btn_class: "btn--inverse"